JacksonCardRoss/JacksonCardRoss/README.md

 <h1 align="center">Hey there, I'm Jackson 👋</h1>
 <h3 align="center">A Young Backend Developer</h3>

-<b1 align="left">I am a full-time student at BloomTech (formerly known as Lambda) and I am currently looking into graduating by January 2023! 🎉 I always loved coding and I took all of the coding classes that were available to me in high school, and during my senior year I dual-enrolled at Salt Lake Community College for their Backend Development Course.
-After I graduated, I enrolled at Bloomtech to get a better education</b1>
+<b1 align="left">I am a full-time student at BloomTech (formerly known as Lambda) and I am currently looking into graduating by January 2023! 🎉 I always loved coding and I took every coding class that was available to me in high school.
+During my senior year I dual-enrolled at Salt Lake Community College for their Backend Development Course.
+After I graduated high school, I enrolled at Bloomtech to get a better education</b1>
 <h1></h1>